ThisIsRoy/decide-for-me/README.md

-React app that lets you input decisions then chooses one for you!
+React app that lets you input choices, then chooses one of them for you!

 Hosted at https://decide-for-me-react.herokuapp.com/